gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ## Preliminary Results

 Our preliminary results mainly consisted of comparisons between the raw occurrence data and the SDM predictions for the four following elements: single-species distribution ([@fig:sp_raw; @fig:sp_sdm]), species richness ([@fig:richness_raw; @fig:richness_sdm]), LCBD coefficients ([@fig:lcbd_raw;
 @fig:lcbd_sdm]), and the relationship between the species richness and LCBD coefficients ([@fig:relation_raw; @fig:relation_sdm]).
 Two main results emerged from them:
-1) the models provided seemingly valid and relevant results for poorly sampled regions, both expected species-poor and species-rich ones, and 2) there was a strong association between species richness and LCBD coefficients confirming the relationship shown in other studies.
+1) the models provided seemingly valid and relevant results for poorly sampled regions, both expected species-poor and species-rich ones, and 2) there was an association between species richness and LCBD coefficients partially confirming the relationship shown in other studies.

 First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering